Long-time homogenization and asymptotic ballistic transport of classical waves: The case of a localized-in-time source term

 and

 \step2 Proof of \eqref{e.energy-wave-appen}.

 We first prove that

-Indeed, since $\hat f_{\e}(\cdot , k) $ is supported in time in $[0,1]$, this estimate follows from Substep~3.1 for the first two LHS terms and from Substep~3.2 (note that the integration is limited to time 1) in the proof of Proposition~\ref{prop:energy-wave}.
-It remains to upgrade this estimate to \eqref{e.energy-wave-appen}.
-Note that $v_{\e,\ell}-u_{\e,\ell}$ satisfies on $[1,\infty)\times \R^d$
+Indeed, since $\hat f_{\e}(\cdot , k) $ is supported in time in $[0,1]$, this estimate follows from Substep~3.1 in the proof of Proposition~\ref{prop:energy-wave}.
+To control the $L^2$-norm, we proceed as in Substep~3.2 in the proof of Proposition~\ref{prop:energy-wave}, but lose this time an additional factor of $T$. \end{proof} Theorem~\ref{t.wave-eq-int} then essentially follows from Lemma~\ref{lem:prepare-ap} and Proposition~\ref{prop:energy-wave-appen}.